JoseCarvalho1026/NIS_and_NFS_Configuration/Server_Configuration.md

 ![nis 5](https://user-images.githubusercontent.com/48421530/153504412-bda4b4b1-cbd6-4947-b944-3568a2bf0ba9.png)

-◻️ `systemctl restart nis` and `systemctl status nis` para visualizar se o nis está a funcionar
+◻️ `systemctl restart nis` and `systemctl status nis` to see if the nis is working

 ◻️ `cd /var/yp` and `make`